 Camino Frances Day 3 – Zabaldiki to Puente la Reina

-Todays itinerary sees us walking on Day 3 from Zabaldiki to Puente la Reina with a stop in Pamplona, famous for the running of the bulls.
+Todays itinerary sees us walking the Camino Frances Day 3 from Zabaldiki to Puente la Reina with a stop in Pamplona, famous for the running of the bulls.

 pilgrims walking to Puente de la reina